PieceMaker/max-inscribed-circle/doc/guide.md

 This circle, known as the maximum inscribed circle, will always have its center lie on the [medial axis](https://en.wikipedia.org/wiki/Medial_axis) of the shape.
 The medial axis can be thought of as the bone structure of a shape, where every point on the medial axis has at least two equidistant closest points on the shape.
-Note, the following example is a manual approximation and is not 100% accurate, particularly in the curved segments.

 ![Medial Axis](images/medial-axis.png)

+*Note, the previous example is a manual approximation and is not 100% accurate, particularly in the curved segments.*

 A [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) over the discretized edges of the shape can be used to approximate the medial axis and, as the discretized points tend to infinity the diagram will start to converge to